-The U.S. Supreme Court, citing research in adolescent brain development and social science, has found that children are less culpable for their crimes and more amenable to rehabilitation than older adults.
+The United States Supreme Court, citing research in adolescent brain development and social science, has found that children are less culpable for their crimes and more amenable to rehabilitation than older adults.

-The Survivors’ Project brings hope to survivors of human trafficking, interpersonal violence and other abuse through clemency application assistance and pro bono legal assistance.
+The Survivors’ Project brings hope to survivors of human trafficking, interpersonal violence, and other abuse through clemency application and pro bono legal assistance.

 The Texas justice system currently incarcerates children and youth whose crimes were a direct result of, or incident to, human trafficking, intimate partner violence, and other abuse.

 Too often, the justice system fails to see these children as survivors of crime in need of a trauma-informed response to their victimization, and instead prosecutes them for their own crimes and even the crimes of their abusers.